nunit/nunit-console/BUILDING.md

 ## Prerequisites

-- Visual Studio 2017 to build on Windows
+- Visual Studio 2017 Update 5 or newer to build on Windows
 - .NET 4.5+ or Mono 5.10.0+
 - .NET Core 1.1.6 or newer

 ## Solution Build

-All projects are built together using a single Visual Studio solution NUnitConsole.sln, which may be built with Visual Studio 2017+ or on the command line using Cake.
+All projects are built together using a single Visual Studio solution NUnitConsole.sln, which may be built with Visual Studio or on the command line using Cake.
 The projects all place their output in a common bin directory.

 ## Build Script